awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

 ### Step 2\.4: Test permissions<a name="access-policies-walkthrough-example2b-user-dave-access"></a>

-Now Dave in Account B can list the contents of `examplebucket` owned by Account A\.
+Now Dave in Account B can list the contents of `DOC-EXAMPLE-BUCKET` owned by Account A\.
 You can verify the permissions using either of the following procedures\.

 **Test using the AWS CLI**